sei-international/LEAPMacro.jl/docs/src/dynamics.md

 \hat{L} = \hat{Y} - \hat{\lambda} = \left(1 - \underline{\alpha}_\text{KV}\right)\hat{Y} - \underline{\beta}_\text{KV}.
 ```

 Wages are observed to rise in a tight labor market and fall otherwise.
 That behavior is captured in the model through a "conflict" mechanism, which views nominal wage changes as a consequence of bargaining between parties with unequal and shifting bargaining power -- employers and employees.
-The real wage is assumed to rise faster than labor productivity when employment growth is higher than working-age population growth ``\hat{\underline{N}}`` (an exogenous input to Macro), with a proportionality factor ``\underline{k}``, and fall otherwise.
+The real wage is assumed to rise faster than labor productivity when employment growth is higher than working-age population growth ``\hat{\underline{N}}`` (an exogenous [time series](@ref params-time-series) parameter), with a proportionality factor ``\underline{k}``, and fall otherwise.
 The nominal wage is then equal to the real wage adjustment plus an inflation pass-through (or wage indexation) parameter ``\underline{h}`` multiplied by the final domestic demand inflation rate.
 As with labor productivity, a common growth rate ``\hat{w}`` is applied in each sector,
 ```math
 \hat{w}_i = \hat{w} = \underline{h}\pi_F + \hat{\lambda}\left[1 + \underline{k}\left(\hat{L} - \hat{\underline{N}}\right)\right].
 ```